queuetue/Q2-Balance-Arduino-Library/README.md

 float | adjustedRawValue | The current value without smoothing and adjusted for calibration and taring.
 If no calibration markers are set, 0 is returned. none | calibrateZero | Set the "zero" calibration for the balance.
 Requires a parameter, milliseconds to wait for settling.
 Accepts callback. none | calibrate | Set a calibration marker - requires  calibration index (0-9), the calibration mass (in mg - 1000 for 1kg) and # milliseconds to wait for settling.
-Accepts callback.
+Accepts callback. none | calibrating | True if the balance is currently calibrating.
 Struct| getCalibration | get the current calibration data (for saving too EEPROM etc). long | jitter | The amount of "jitter" or noise collected during the last settle. void | measure | register a new measurement with the balance.
 Requires a long value.